We’ve had this London blog on the back burner for some time – London-related designs in books, ceramics and fabric.

 There’s some pretty tacky stuff on your average souvenir stall – but there are some fabulous designs being produced as well.
 This colourful London tea tray designed by Maria Holmer Dahlgren is one such piece which is on our wish list.
 The tray’s available from the Visit London online shop.

-Or how about this mug from the London Transport Museum online shop?
+Or how about this mug from the LT Museum online shop?
 It’s taken from an original poster designed by Aldo Cosomati in the 1920s.

 There’s some really good stuff in both shops – well worth a look!